 When comparing PureScript vs Clojure, the Slant community recommends Clojure for most people.
-In the question“What are the best languages for learning functional programming?”
-Clojure is ranked 2nd while PureScript is ranked 16th.
+In the question“What are the best (productivity-enhancing, well-designed, and concise, rather than just popular or time-tested) programming languages?”
+Clojure is ranked 6th while PureScript is ranked 40th.
 The most important reason people chose Clojure is:

 Clojure programmers are highly encouraged to use immutable data in their code.
 Therefore, most data will be immutable by default.
 State change is handled by functions (for transformations) and atoms (an abstraction that encapsulates the idea of some entity having an identity).